dmrieder/Horns-Project/README.md

 Horns-Project
 =============

 Developing this project with sculptor Dana Raymond, Lee Cherry, and Fernanda Duarte.
-I'm responsible for the Arduino-based programming.
+Fernanda and I are responsible for the Arduino-based programming and connectivity with both GPS receivers and 6-12v power sources for the horns.
 The project is a digital interactive sculpture that turns on/off eight horns based on gps-tracked movements in an urban space.